 Safeguarding elephants means understanding the dynamics of a society, the incorporation of this foundation of knowledge into conservation practices and the raising of the public consciousness.
 ElephantVoices makes the sharing of this information a priority.

-In early 2011, ElephantVoices launched "Elephant Partners", a citizen science elephant conservation project based in the Maasai Mara ecosystem, Kenya.
+In early 2011, ElephantVoices launched a citizen science elephant conservation project based in the Maasai Mara ecosystem, Kenya.
 Our goal was to develop a working model for citizens to monitor and protect elephants, partly by providing the authorities with information related to the movements of the Mara elephants.
-Read more about Elephant Partners here - and read the main report from this project published in April 2016 here.
+Read more about this initiative here - and the main report from the project published in April 2016 here.

 Between 2011 and 2019, ElephantVoices ran an elephant monitoring, conservation and research project, in Gorongosa National Park, Mozambique.
 Some of our work in Gorongosa was presented in the six-part documentary series Gorongosa Park: Rebirth of Paradise (in episode 2 and 5) aired on PBS and National Geographic.

 Advocacy & Welfare